Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 enableLookups="false" />

-• minSpareThreads: Always-ready workers for quick response
+• minSpareThreads: idle threads ready for quick response

 <Context>